 Additionally, SpaceX has been sending dozens of its own satellites into space to provide high-speed and low-latency internet connections to people in rural areas.
 The internet plan, dubbed Starlink, costs $110 per month with a one-time hardware installation cost of $599.

 This has ultimately translated to big business for the company.
-In 2021, SpaceX generated around $1.6 billion in revenue.
 Musk has managed to raise around $9.9 billion in funding for SpaceX thus far.
+SpaceX itself makes money from its launch services, broadband internet services, providing research to other institutions, and by selling merchandise.

 The firm employs around 10,000 people who have collectively launched over 170 rockets, most of which were successful, into space.